MaxGnesi/Blockchain-101/Chapter3.md

 Two US regulators claim jurisdiction over crypto:

 **SEC (Securities and Exchange Commission):**
-- Chair Gary Gensler: "Everything except Bitcoin is probably a security"
+- Former Chair Gary Gensler (2021-2025): "Everything except Bitcoin is probably a security"
 - Uses Howey Test: Is there an investment of money, in a common enterprise, with expectation of profit from others' efforts?
 - **If yes → security → we regulate it**